goadesign/pulse/examples/pool/README.md

 This example shows how to use the pool package to create a pool of workers.
 It has three parts:

 1. The `worker` process registers a worker with the node and waits for jobs.
 2. The `producer` process starts and stops two jobs.
-It also notifies the worker handling the second job.
+It also notifies the worker that owns the second job.
 3. The `scheduler` process starts runs a schedule that starts and stops jobs alternately.

 ## Running the example